 Tip No. 1: Research, research, and research

 Before you start selling, make sure you know your stuff.
-If you are not well prepared, you won’t be able to survive for long.
+If you are not well prepared, you won’t survive for long.

 Tip No. 2: Be careful in your product selection